 Vienna’s Rathaus is the seat of the provincial and city government (Vienna is both a city and a province), housing hundreds of officials and notable institutions like the city library.

 The Rathausplatz square in front of the building is, perhaps, more important to the visitor than the Rathaus itself.
-The open area hosts various important events throughout the year.
-This is where you find Vienna’s Christkindlmarkt, for example, or the Vienna Eistraum open-air ice skating rink.
+The open area hosts various events throughout the year.
+This is where you find Vienna’s Christkindlmarkt Christmas market, for example, or the Vienna Eistraum open-air ice skating.

-The building opened in 1883 as part of the huge swathe of construction that followed the removal of the city’s walled fortifications (other contemporary projects included the likes of the state opera house).
+The building opened in 1883 as part of the huge swathe of construction that followed the removal of the old city’s fortifications (other contemporary projects included the giant boulevard that marks one end of the Rathausplatz).

 The last stone fell into place on September 12th, coinciding with the 200th anniversary of the end of the siege of Vienna.